detobel36/tpcds-mariadb/README.md

-# Toolbox for TPC-DS on MariaDB
+# TPC-DS for MariaDB

-This repository is a toolbox for [TPC-DS benchmark](http://www.tpc.org/tpcds/) execution on MariaDB.
-The tools help modifying, building, and running TPC-DS kit source code for MariaDB.

-## Pre-requisites

-You should get TPC-DS kit source code before using the tools.
-You can download it from [TPC website](http://www.tpc.org/tpc_documents_current_versions/download_programs/tools-download-request.asp?bm_type=TPC-DS&bm_vers=2.5.0&mode=CURRENT-ONLY) as a zip file after agree to their license.
+This repository contains files to download, build and test [MariaDB](https://mariadb.com) with [TPC-DS benchmark](http://www.tpc.org/tpcds/).

 ## Versions

-This toolbox is tested for TPC-DS tools v2.5.0rc2 and MariaDB 10.2.8, the latest version as of this writing.
+This toolbox is tested for TPC-DS tools v2 and MariaDB 10.2.

 ## Limitations

 TPC-DS has 99 queries for performance test.
 However, some queries use SQL keywords that MariaDB doesn't support.
 Our tools just ignore such queries on power test.
-As a result, we use only 49 queries for power test.
+As a result, we use only 96 queries for power test.

 ## Makefile